sy2002/QNICE-FPGA/doc/README.md

    `assembler/asm` automatically copies the `.out` file to the clipboard:
    On macOS using `pbcopy` and on Linux using `xclip` (if available).

-3. Use `qtransfer`: Load `qtransfer.out` on the QNICE-FPGA, e.g. by using the mechanism from above-mentioned step (2) or by loading it from the SD Card.
-   If you copied the folder `qbin` onto your SD Card then you can start it using `F` and then `R` and then entering `qbin/qtransfer.out`.
-The tool loads to address `FB00` so that it leaves plenty of space for the to-be-transferred software.
-If `FB00` is not overwritten by your running software (e.g. by the stack) then you can run it again when you want to transfer the next software using `C` then `R` and then `FB00`.
-   As Monitor is not deleting RAM on reset, you can also use it after a reset of the machine. `qtransfer` checks the data integrity using CRC16, so you should prefer it over the `M` `L` method described in step (2).
-It is also more convenient (once loaded) for VGA/keyboard users, because you do not need to switch STDIN back to serial for transferring data.
-On the host computer, run `tools/qtransfer` to send the data.
+3. Use `tools/qtransfer`: Open the qtransfer client on QNICE-FPGA by entering the Monitor commands `M` `Q`.
+On the host computer, run `tools/qtransfer` to send the data. `qtransfer` checks the data integrity using CRC16, so you should prefer it over the `M` `L` method described in step (2).
+It is also more convenient for VGA/keyboard users, because you do not need to switch STDIN back to serial for transferring data.

 Calibrating your VGA monitor
 ----------------------------